 Testing of software is exceptionally imaginative and an intellectual task for testers to perform.
-Testing of software or applications pursue some principles that are mentioned in this chapter.
+The testing of software or applications pursues some principles that are mentioned in this chapter.
 These principles also play a significant role for a software tester to test the project.
 These principles are:

-- Software testing can help in detecting bugs: Testing any software or project can help in revealing a few or some defects that may or may not be detected by developers.
-However, testing of software alone cannot confirm that your developed project or software is error free.
+- Software testing can help detect bugs: Testing any software or project can reveal a few or some defects that may or may not be detected by developers.
+However, testing of software alone cannot confirm that your developed project or software is error-free.
 Hence, it's essential to devise test cases and find out as many defects as possible.

 - Testing with effectiveness is impossible: Until your project or application under test has a straightforward structure having limited input, it won't be likely or achievable to check and test all feasible sets of data, modules, and scenarios.

-- Early testing: The earlier you will begin to test your project or software the better you will find to utilize your existing time.
+- Early testing: The earlier you will begin to test your project or software, the better you will utilize your existing time.

 - Defect in clustering: At the time of testing, you can observe that majority of the defects or bugs reported are because of a small number of modules inside your software or system.

-- Software testing is context-dependent: Various methods, procedures, and kinds of testing are there which defines the type and characteristics of the application.
-For example, an application related to health device needs more testing and doctor based feedbacks than a game or small software.
+- Software testing is context-dependent: Various methods, procedures, and kinds of testing are there, which defines the type and characteristics of the application.
+For example, an application related to a health device needs more testing and doctor-based feedback than a game or small software.

-So, at the time of testing modules or working of software, you as a tester need to test whether your software is meeting all the requirements of the user or client or not and whether the bugs found during testing has been mended or not.
+So, at the time of testing modules or working of the software, you as a tester need to test whether your software meets all the user or client requirements or not and whether the bugs found during testing have been mended not.
 These many factors need to be considered before shipping the software or releasing it to the market.

 Verification and Validation

-These two terminologies are also very important in software testing.
+These two terminologies are also essential in software testing.
 So, what they denote, let's dig deep into it.
-Verification focuses on the concern that whether: "Developers are building the system right?".
+Verification focuses on the concern of whether: "Developers are building the system right?".
 It ensures whether the system is meeting all the functionality as per requirement.
-The verification process takes place in the 1st position which includes documentation check, coding, etc.
+The verification process takes place in the 1st position, which includes documentation checks, coding, etc.